millerthegorilla/ansible-collection-picoreos/README.md

 ```
 ansible-vault encrypt_string --ask-vault-pass 'password_here'
 ```
-  The vault password that you are prompted for will be entered on the command line.
+  The vault password that you are prompted for will be entered on the command line when running the ansible-playbook [command line](#command-line).
 You will need to use the same vault password for all the encrypted details.

 ## command line
 ```
-ansible-playbook -i inventory --ask-vault-password picoreos_pb.yml
+ansible-playbook -i inventory --ask-vault-password your_playbook.yml
 ```
+# Playbook
+There is an example playbook that can be accessed as follows:
+` ansible-playbook millerthegorilla.picoreos.picoreos_pb -i /home/james/src/picoreos/inventory --ask-vault-pass --extra-vars "req_install_other_packages='fail2ban, openvpn, openssh'"`

+It runs all of the roles, and has some tags defined.

-## ansible tags
+## playbook ansible tags
 As far as possible, the roles are idempotent, so if you interrupt the process you can start again.
 If you are restarting, then some of the earlier play tasks that use the raw module with sudo will moan about lack of sudo access.
 This is because the remote_user is removed from the sudo group as